DSR-RHIT/me447-visualizing-data/README.md

 -   [Syllabus](cm/admin-03_syllabus.md)
 -   [Required reading list](cm/read-02_reading-list.md)
 -   [Portfolio requirements](cm/folio-01_portfolio-requirements.md)
--   [Portfolio checklist](cm/folio-02_portfolio-checklist.pdf).
-Print the form for your own use to check off requirements as you complete them.
+-   Portfolio checklist is included in your course handbook (or you can view it [here](cm/folio-02_portfolio-checklist.pdf)).
+Use it to check off requirements as you complete them.

 Resources